 - 200g raspberry jam

-- 200g dairy-free chocolate – recommend The Free From Kitchen Dark Chocolate
+- 200g dairy-free chocolate – recommend @thefreekitchenco Dark Chocolate

 - 10g walnuts

-- Add the dairy-free butter to the bowl, using your fingertips make breadcrumbs.
+- Add the dairy-free butter to the bowl, using your fingers to make breadcrumbs.

 - In a separate bowl, mix the flaxseed and water together then let set in the fridge for 15 minutes.

-- Once set add to the dry ingredients and combined to make a dough.
+- Once set, add to the dry ingredients and combine to make a dough.

 - Once combined, wrap in cling film and leave in the fridge for 15 minutes.

-- After chilling roll out the dough to approximately three centimetres thick and place in a 30cm by 20 cm baking tray lined with baking paper.
+- After chilling, roll out the dough to approximately 3cm thick and place in a 30cm by 20 cm baking tray lined with baking paper.